Doubly Linked List Data Structure

 -

-- Managing free and allocated memory blocks.
+Memory Management in Operating Systems - Managing free and allocated memory blocks.

 - Efficient for splitting and merging memory blocks as needed.